Status |

 Note on Costs

 In mid 2005 the combined cost for the main A4 dualling scheme and the upgrades of A4 at Annaghilla and the A5 at Tullyvar was given as £117.7m (£102m for the A4, £15.7m for Annaghilla/Tullyvar).
 However by the time the scheme began in February 2008, the combined cost was given as £134.
 The cost of £18m stated above is an estimate which assumes that the proportions of the costs remain the same.
-This may not be accurate so this figure should be taken as approximate.
+However, when the project was completed in March 2010, the cost was given by the Minister as "£13m" which is actually lower than the original estimate.

 13 Feb 2008: The first sod on the A4 dualling scheme, which includes the Annaghilla/Tullyvar upgrades, was cut today with completion due in December 2010.
 It's not clear if work here will begin immediately or indeed if it will end before December 2010.
 The cost also seems to have risen slightly, to approximately £18m.